yasteen/stuff/c/README.md

 files for each one in an `objs` directory.
 Then it compiles everything down into a single binary.

+We also create `objs/%.d` dependency files, which allow recompilation whenever a header file is changed.

 ## Easily configurable parameters
 - `CC`
+- `EXTENSION`
 - `CFLAGS`
 - `LDFLAGS`
 - `SOURCE_DIR`